swalehmwadime/IOT-Robotics-projects/README.md

     1. Connect the servo motor to the specified pin on the Arduino.
     2. Upload the provided Arduino code.
     3. Observe the servo motor sweeping between 0 and 180 degrees.

+ - **Project 6: Sound Sensor**
+  - An Arduino project that detects sound using a sound sensor and turns on an LED.
+  - Components Used:
+    - Arduino board
+    - Sound sensor
+    - LED
+  - Instructions:
+    1. Connect the sound sensor and LED to the specified pins on the Arduino.
+    2. Upload the provided Arduino code.
+    3. Observe the LED lighting up when sound is detected.

 ## File Structure